 “I think neurotypical people don’t realise that when we’re trying not to show a sensory environment is affecting us, because we don’t want to be perceived to be “difficult” about asking for the lights to be turned off or for the radio to be turned down, it really drains us”Member of the Focus group

-We identified five key locations which can be more challenging due to their sensory inputs.
+We identified five key locations which can be more challenging due to their sensory enviroment.
 These were: supermakets, eateries (restaurants and cafés), high streets and town/city centres, public transport, and healthcare settings (e.g. GP surgeries and hospitals).

-We also explored whether these locations were also identified through questions on our social media channels.
+We also explored whether these same locations were also identified through questions on our social media channels.
 Learn more on our page comparing the locations identified in the social media posts and in our focus groups.